History of Christianity: After 476

-For five centuries after the fall of the Western Roman Empire in 476, Western culture and civilization were primarily preserved and passed on by monks.
-Those in the Eastern Roman Empire continued to see themselves as a Roman Empire with an emperor, a civil government, and a large army.

-The religious policies of the Eastern Roman Emperor Justinian I reflected his conviction that the unity of the Empire presupposed unity of faith: he persecuted pagans and religious minorities, purging the government and church bureaucracies of those who disagreed with him.
+After the political fall of the Western Roman Empire in 476, the Eastern Roman Empire continued to see itself as a Roman Empire with an emperor, a civil government, and a large army.
+The religious policies of the Eastern Roman Emperor Justinian I reflected his conviction that the unity of the Empire presupposed unity of faith: he persecuted pagans and religious minorities, purging the government and church bureaucracies of any who disagreed with him.
 Justinian contributed to cultural development, and integrated Christian concepts with Roman law in his Corpus Juris Civilis, which remains the basis of civil law in many modern states.
+Until 751, the Pope was a subject of the Byzantine emperor.

+After 476, European Christianity lost its imperial character and became increasingly localized.
+For the next five centuries, Western culture and civilization were primarily preserved and passed on by monks.
 In Gaul, the Frankish king Clovis I converted to Catholicism; his kingdom became the dominant polity in the West in 507, gradually converting into a Christian kingdom over the next centuries.

-Papal influence rose as the church increasingly relied on Rome to resolve disagreements.
-Pope Gregory I gained prestige and power for the papacy by leading the response to invasion by the Lombards in 592 and 593, reforming the clergy, standardizing music in worship, sending out missionaries, and founding new monasteries.
-Until 751, the Pope remained a subject of the Byzantine emperor.
+Pope Gregory I gained prestige and power for the papacy by leading the response to invasion by the Lombards in 592 and 593, by reforming the clergy, standardizing music in worship, sending out missionaries, founding new monasteries, and by forming attitudes and papal policy toward the Jews.
+There are 800 of Gregory's letters still in existence, and only 20 deal with the Jews, yet Gregory I was singularly influential concerning the Jews into the thirteenth century.
+Gregory ordered that Jews should not be molested, that they should be protected from violence, and permitted the free exercise of their religion.
+He expressed disapproval of forced conversion, and wrote the Sicut Judaeis granting them papal protection.
+He also expressed that Jews were full of perfidia (treachery) and unbelief, should be restrained from having authority over Christians, and must not be allowed equal status with Christians.